jonthorell/synth-nu-vinyl-store/README.md

 4. The "Shop some more" text in the button should not be underlined.
 Works in bag view???
 5. The "sort by" needs to be styled to be more inline with the rest of the site.
 6. Update in bag template should take current stock into consideration.
 Shouldn't be possible to add you want to buy 7 items if only 2 are in stock.
 Maybe allow it but in the confirmation email state the customer is on the waiting list?
-7. Toasts are kinda cramped on mobile
+7. Toasts are kinda cramped on mobile.
+Product view in particulr
 8. Stripe input box is not rendered??
 Silly mistake with an underscore in the block where it was supposed to go
 9. About css file refuses to load from the correct app.
 Workaround: putting it in the core app